Why Strong Pelvic Floor Muscles Matter to Your Sex Life

 Pretending to stop yourself from peeing several times a day can get old, fast.
 While it’s definitely convenient – do it standing in line at a store, driving to work, talking on the phone – it’s also easy to forget.
 With the right insertable sex toy, designed to strengthen your pelvic floor muscles and turn you on, you’ll have a good excuse to get your “workout” in.

 Look for Kegel balls that are attached by a cord for easy removal.
 Some will be weighted so that as you walk around, they’ll shift and provide added stimulation.
 Some toys, like the Evi Kegel Exerciser, aren’t balls but an insertable device that you simply hold in place with your pelvic muscles.
 Others like the Hula Pleasure Beads come with a remote control to add a few vibrations and other stimulation while you have it inserted.
 You’ll have the added benefit of subtle pleasure rolling around in your vagina while you’re making your muscles stronger for better sex later.

 Bad sex happens for any number of reasons.
 A partner you’re not compatible with, communication issues, or a body that just won’t cooperate – all of which have a solution.
 When it’s your own pelvis that’s the culprit, breaking up isn’t an option, but strengthening the muscles is.
 Whether you decide to work out to stop peeing when you laugh or because you’re not orgasming the way you’d like, using the right method and sex toy can make all the difference.
 Find your perfect sex toy solution to make Kegels more exciting and interesting.

-Check out our new infographic and video below and share then if you found this information helpful!
+Check out our new infographic below and share then if you found this information helpful!